Nancy Wake: SOE

-Post-war
+Postwar

 Immediately after the war, Wake was awarded the George Medal, the United States Medal of Freedom, the Médaille de la Résistance, and thrice, the Croix de Guerre.
 She worked for the intelligence department at the British Air Ministry, attached to embassies in Paris and Prague.

 Wake stood as a Liberal candidate in the 1949 Australian federal election for the Sydney seat of Barton, running against Dr. Herbert Evatt, then deputy prime minister, attorney general, and minister for external affairs in the Ben Chifley Labor government.
-While Chifley lost government to Robert Menzies, Wake recorded a 13 percent swing against Evatt, with Evatt retaining the seat with 53.2 per cent of the vote on a two-party preferred basis.
+While Chifley lost government to Robert Menzies, Wake recorded a 13 percent swing against Evatt, with Evatt retaining the seat with 53.2 per cent of the vote.
 Wake ran against Evatt again at the 1951 federal election.
 By this time, Evatt was deputy leader of the opposition.
 The result was extremely close; however, Evatt retained the seat with a margin of fewer than 250 votes.
 Evatt slightly increased his margin at subsequent elections before relocating to the safer seat of Hunter by 1958.

 Wake left Australia just after the 1951 election and moved back to England.
 She worked as an intelligence officer in the department of the Assistant Chief of the Air Staff at the Air Ministry in Whitehall.
 She resigned in 1957 after marrying an RAF officer, John Forward, in December of that year.
 They relocated to Australia in the early 1960s.
 Maintaining her interest in politics, Wake was endorsed as a Liberal candidate at the 1966 federal election for the Sydney seat of Kingsford Smith.
 Despite recording a swing of 6.9 per cent against the sitting Labor member Daniel Curtin, Wake was again unsuccessful.
 Around 1985, Wake and John Forward left Sydney to retire to Port Macquarie.